ThemeMountain/docs/source/_kant/getting-started/introduction.blade.md

 ## Framework

-The product is built using our very own [Acorn Email Framework](https://docs.thememountain.com/acorn/).
+The product is built using our very own [Pine Email Framework](https://docs.thememountain.com/pine/).

 If you want to customise layouts, change columns, or do anything that affects structure, besides HTML knowledge we strongly suggest you first read the framework documentation.

 The documentation you're looking at now provides template-related guidance only.
 For anything else, you will find links to the framework documentation, which goes in-depth on code and framework-related topics, and provides practical examples.

 ---